 The CREST-Ed Grant

-CREST-Ed was awarded to Georgia State University College of Education & Human Development by the U.S. Department of Education in the fall of 2014.
-Georgia State was one in 24 institutions nationwide to be awarded this competitive teacher quality partnership grant.
+The College of Education & Human Development received the grant in the fall of 2014.
+The College is one of the 24 institutions nationwide that won this award.
+It is a competitive teacher quality partnership grant.

 The projects or initiatives that the grant will focus on are: